xvik/dropwizard-guicey/src/doc/docs/getting-started.md

 # Getting started

 !!! note
-    Getting started guide briefly covers the most important concepts and commonly used features.
+    Getting started guide briefly shows the most commonly used features.
-    Advanced description of mentioned topics may be found in user guide.
+    Advanced description of guicey concepts may be found in [the concepts section](concepts.md).
+    If you are migrating from dropwizard-guice, read [migration guide](guide/dg-migration.md).

 ## Installation